 Clinical Trials

-Clinical trials demonstrating the safety and efficacy of the incretin mimetics in the management of type 2 diabetes are outlined in Table 4.8-47
+A number of clinical trials demonstrating the safety and efficacy of the incretin mimetics in the management of type 2 diabetes have been conducted.
+Clinical trials available within the published literature are outlined in Table 4.
+10-50